bastianmartin/wireguard-reinstate-peers/README.md

 As you can see, WireGuard® is associating the peer's public key with it's endpoint ip.

-This cannout be remedied when a connection is active as WireGuard® of course needs to know, where to send the encrypted packets to.
+This cannot be remedied when a connection is active as WireGuard® of course needs to know, where to send the encrypted packets to.
 But when a connection becomes "inactive", this is a privacy issue.

 ### Solution
 WireGuard® uses sessions and this gives us a point of action!